maciejg-git/vue-icons/README.md

 ## Naming

 The general pattern for naming icon is [Vendor prefix][Icon name]['Icon' suffix].
 By default all imported and registered icons have vendor prefix and does not have 'Icon' suffix to avoid conflicts.
-You can change naming of icon components by using options argument of registerIcon function as in example below.
+You can change naming of icon components by using options argument of registerIcon function.

 ```js
 // main.js